Programming-TRIGON/RobotCode2024/README.md

 # RobotCode2024
 TRIGON 5990's robot code for the 2024 season robot, "PLACEHOLDER".
 # External Programs
-All the "Advantage Scope" related files (gltf files, layouts, etc.) can be found [here](https://m.youtube.com/watch?v=dQw4w9WgXcQ)
+All the "Advantage Scope" related files (CAD gltf files, layouts, etc.) can be found [here](https://m.youtube.com/watch?v=dQw4w9WgXcQ)

 Credit to team 6328, Mechanical Advantage, for the programs "Advantage Kit" and "Advantage Scope".
 We use these programs a lot and highly recommend them!